 MSP Exit Clauses: Planning Your Off-Ramp

 You're thinking about an MSP relationship and you're wondering what happens if it doesn't work out.
 That's the right instinct.
-Exit planning isn't paranoia—it's prudent risk management.
+Exit planning isn't paranoia — it's prudent risk management.
 Even the best vendor relationships sometimes don't work.
-Technology changes, your needs evolve, the vendor's quality deteriorates, or you just need to bring services in-house.
+Technology changes, your needs evolve, the vendor's quality deteriorates, or you need to bring services in-house.
 When that happens, you want a clean exit, not to be locked in by contract terms you didn't carefully read.

 The exit clause is your insurance policy.
 You hope you never need it.
 But when you do, a well-negotiated exit clause is the difference between a painful transition and a clean separation.
+According to CompTIA's 2024 IT Industry Outlook, roughly 30% of businesses that switch MSPs cite difficulty with the exit process as their biggest pain point.
 Most organizations don't think about exit terms until they need to leave, by which point they're negotiating from weakness.
 The time to negotiate exit terms is at the beginning when both parties are motivated to reach agreement.

-Reasonable notice is 30-60 days.
+Reasonable notice is 30 to 60 days.
 This gives the MSP time to wind down their involvement and you time to transition to a new vendor or bring systems in-house.
-Anything longer than 90 days is extended—you're giving the vendor a long runway during which you're paying them while preparing to leave.
-Negotiate for the shortest notice period you can get, with 30-60 days as the target.
+Anything longer than 90 days is extended, meaning you're giving the vendor a long runway during which you're paying them while preparing to leave.
+Negotiate for the shortest notice period you can get, with 30 to 60 days as the target.

 The notice period also matters if the relationship is deteriorating.
 If you want to leave and the MSP has 90 days of notice, you're paying for 90 days of service while simultaneously working with another vendor to take over your environment.
 That's expensive and inefficient.
 Shorter notice periods give you flexibility to exit quickly if the relationship becomes untenable.

 If you commit to a three-year contract and you want to leave after one year, a termination fee is justified.
 You've gotten one year of service you committed to, and the vendor has lost two years of expected revenue.
-A reasonable fee might be equivalent to 1-2 months of service costs.
-But if the fee is half your annual cost, that's overreach—it's effectively locking you in because the termination fee is so high it's cheaper to stay.
+A reasonable fee is equivalent to 1 to 2 months of service costs.
+If the fee is half your annual cost, that's overreach — it's effectively locking you in because the termination fee is so high it's cheaper to stay.

 Ask the MSP explicitly: "If we want to terminate after one year of a three-year contract, what's the termination fee?"
 Get a specific number or formula in writing.
 Don't accept vague language like "termination fees will be negotiated."
 By the time you want to leave, you're in a weak negotiating position and you don't want to be figuring out fees at that point.